Impact

 Risk and Exploitability

 The CVSS score is 9.1, indicating critical severity.
-No EPSS information is available, and the vulnerability is not listed in CISA KEV.
-The likely attack vector is a remote network attacker who can reach the DHCP service and send malicious DHCP packets.
-No authentication or special privileges are required, making exploitation possible from any device on the same network segment.
+The EPSS score is less than 1%, indicating a very low exploitation probability, and the vulnerability is not listed in CISA KEV.
+The vulnerability can be exploited by an attacker who can reach the DHCP service over the network.
+No authentication or special privileges are required.

 OpenCVE Enrichment